 –Chris F., New York

-Chris isn’t wrong.
 My advice to try in-camera editing isn’t based on professional videographers, who do shoot differently.
 But the underlying principle is true– for pros and everyone else.
-To understand, let’s break it into two cases, the editors and the non-editors :
+To understand, let’s break this into two cases, the editors and the non-editors :

 If you don’t edit later: Dads at soccer games.
 Employees at the company picnic.
 Grandparents at graduations.
 For anyone documenting a live event and not likely to edit later: don’t run the camera non-stop.
 Not only will that 45 minute ballet recital be horribly boring to watch, but if you shoot everything in real time, you’ll need an extra lifetime to view it.
 For these people, shooting short shots instead means their video will fall out of the camera looking professionally edited— and way more interesting to watch.

 If you do edit later: Pros still plan their shoot because pros know that shooting and editing aren’t free.
 The more you shoot, the more time it takes and the more money you pay your crew.
 The more footage you shoot, the more time you need to edit later.
 Yes, pros shoot differently than someone going with friends to a rock concert.
 They budget extra time and money to try multiple takes, repeat moves, and take more flyers on things that might not work (but would be awesome if they do!)
-But even pros can’t run the camera non-stop.
+But unless they’re landing from a helicopter in a fire tornado, pros don’t run the camera non-stop.